 After a backup loss, the most important take-home lesson is to move forward in a more efficient and intelligent manner.
 You already know that mistakes can happen, so ensuring that you have a rock-solid backup solution in place is critical.

-Our Cloud Protection Manager (CPM) lets you automatically backup your organization’s data as often as you need and allows for lightning-fast recovery when you need it the most.
+N2WS Backup & Recovery (CPM) lets you automatically backup your organization’s data as often as you need and allows for lightning-fast recovery when you need it the most.
 With block-level and incremental-forever snapshots that can be scheduled as often or as infrequently as you want, and kept for as long as you want, you’ll get complete RPO flexibility.

 When it comes to restoration and recovery after one of these nightmare scenarios, CPM has your organization covered.
 In a matter of seconds, it enables complete recovery for instances, specific volumes, and files.
 And CPM makes it easy to backup data to another dedicated account as a backup vault.
 So, even when backups are gone from the original account, or are deleted completely, they are retained in the vault.